 Published in the Cayman Compass, August 16, 2017

-I’d like to focus my update this month on a particularly interesting area of the market, that of the high end residential home, i.e. those in the $3 million bracket and higher (with no price limit).
+I’d like to focus my update this month on a particularly interesting area of the market, that of the high-end residential home, i.e. those in the $3 million brackets and higher (with no price limit).
 This area of the market has seen slight variances in recent years.
-According to statistics from the Cayman Islands Real Estate Brokers Association (CIREBA), there has been three homes in this price range sold so far this year (at the time of writing, to 18 July, 2017).
+According to statistics from the Cayman Islands Real Estate Brokers Association (CIREBA), there have been three homes in this price range sold so far this year (at the time of writing, to 18 July 2017).
 We had three homes sold during the same time frame last year, two in 2015, one in 2014, three in 2013 and 2012 and just one in 2011.

 Comment on my July Update